If you love hi-fi gear, you’re not gonna love this…

 Q: Mike, who gave you the right to judge this work?

-A: I don’t need any rights to judge this work.
-These pieces came to me, I can judge the work and professionally assess it and don’t need permission to do so.
+A: These pieces came to me, I am well-positioned to assess them and don’t need extra permission to do so.

 Q: Who cares what you think about these cases?